Topics Map > Networking

 DNS (which stands for Domain Name System) is the system computers use to locate each other across the Internet.

-In simplest terms, DNS is like an enormous phone book for translating human-readable computer names (such as www.example.com) into machine-readable IP address numbers (such as 198.51.100.17 or 2001:db8::17) which your computer can then use to establish a network connection (i.e. place a call) to the other computer.
+In simplest terms, DNS is analogous to an enormous phone book; it translates human-readable computer names (such as www.example.com) into machine-readable IP address numbers (such as 198.51.100.17 or 2001:db8::17) which your computer can then use to establish a network connection (i.e. place a call) to the other computer.

 What is a DNS server?